 Possible answers to Quesstion 1.
 Why do people on earth constantly fantasize about extraterrestrial life?

 Since extraterrestrial species can be imagined, their creation can become a playground of human creativity—a playground that is all the freer for their being no reality to limit creativity.
-However, with few exceptions nearly all exterrestrial creatures look humanoid with cosmetic differences (Klingons' wrinkles, Vulcans' pointy ears).
-When ET creatures are not humanoid, they often become repulsive giant insects or have undersea tentacles as in Starship Troopers or Independence Day.
+However, with few exceptions nearly all exterrestrial creatures in film or video look humanoid with cosmetic differences (Klingons' wrinkles, Vulcans' pointy ears).
+When ET creatures are not humanoid, they often become repulsive giant insects or have tentacles as in Starship Troopers or Independence Day.

 Aliens correspond to ghosts but in space rather than time.
 Whereas ghosts are human-like intelligences from a future beyond death, aliens are a human-like intelligence from a space (not a time) beyond Earth.